 The 1920 Census shows Walter and Florence in Marksville with 2 children.
 Living on one side was Adolphe & Lackie Couvillion, and on the other was Lovet & Lena Dauzat.
 Walter was a farmer on his own farm.
 The 1930 Census shows this couple with 3 children at home.
 Ollie, their daughter, was married to her husband at the time Alton Bordelon was living with them.
 There was some controversy over whether Ollie and Alton were actually legally married.

-Walter and Florence spent the majority of there life in Marksville with a brief period of living in New Orleans.
+Walter and Florence spent the majority of their life in Marksville with a brief period of living in New Orleans.
 There is a road named after Walter in the Spring Bayou area –Bordelon Street- where they resided the majority of their life.
 Walter and Florence’s original dwelling was sold and moved to some unknown location in Spring Bayou.
-Its not sure if the house still resides or not.
-As of 2006, a modern brick home originally belonging to a Vietnamese immigrant from Las Vegas currently exists on this original location.
+It's not sure if the house still resides or not.
+As of 2006, a modern brick home originally belonging to a Vietnamese immigrant from Las Vegas currently exists in this original location.

 Walter Bordelon and Florence DESSELLES Children: